rosemadr/DFESW7_Final_Project/README.md

 *The Heart of the Race* has been posted to the api.

 ![Screenshot 2022-02-05 at 15 29 56](https://user-images.githubusercontent.com/25704939/152648130-9281df78-f627-4e88-b121-009e5f1a2827.png)
 A PUT request is used to edit the data for *Heart of the Race*.
+It returns a 202 Accepted status and the updated book data.

+#### Read functionality
 ![Screenshot 2022-02-05 at 15 43 13](https://user-images.githubusercontent.com/25704939/152648507-a0108f18-9b60-4a9a-9f2b-292468267eaf.png)
-A GET request to localhost:8080/books/9781786635860, which retrieves *The Heart of the Race* with updated author fields.
+A GET request to localhost:8080/books/9781786635860, which retrieves a 200 OK status and *The Heart of the Race* with updated author fields.
 </details>

 ## Screenshots of database to prove that data is being persisted